-- Bleeding or discharge from the vagina

-- Lower tummy pain lasting for 2-3 weeks particularly if it keeps you awake at night

-- Swelling in one or both legs
+- bleeding or discharge from the vagina - lower tummy pain lasting for 2-3 weeks particularly if it keeps you awake at night. - swelling in one or both legs (if lymph glands removed).

 After you have had treatment for cancer it can be a worrying time.
 Please remember that you will have the same aches and pains that you have always had.
 If you develop a new health problem, this may not be related to your cancer and its treatment.